pollygot/dev.pollygot.com/docs/flock/twilio.md

 ## Send batch SMS

-Twilio doesn't actually support sending batch messages so Pidgeon provides a convenience function.
+Twilio doesn't actually support sending batch messages so Flock provides a convenience function.

 To send multiple SMS, ensure that the "to" inside "payload" is an array of strings.